bshbsh404/medusa-flutter-startup/README.md

 ## Next,

-Change the IP address to your IP address in the `lib/api/base.dart` file
+Change the IP address to your IP address in the `lib/api/base.dart` file , Mostly it will for now, it is 192.168.0.180 port 3000

 ## Finally, Run the application using